ibm-cloud-docs/DataTransferService/faqs.md

    - Device must be USB 2.0 or USB 3.0 compatible.

    - Provide a USB A Male connector (standard USB plug that fits most computers).

-- **CD/DVD Requirements**

-   - Disks must be submitted in CD books, jewel cases, or similar container.
-If you want to submit multiple disks, store disks together in a single case or CD book.

-   - Each disk must be clearly and uniquely labeled.

 ## Can the device be sent back sooner or can it stay longer than two weeks?
 {: faq}